freiburgermsu/ROSSpy/docs/source/parameter_files.rst

     }
  }

-- *element* ``dict``: specifies all of the elements that are present in the simulated water source, with sub-dictionaries of their concentrations and metadata.
-Some of these elements will not be amenable with some databases, nevertheless, the elements can be parameterized and the ROSSpy code will not simulate these elements.
+- *element* ``dict``: specifies all of the elements that are present in the feed, with sub-dictionaries of their concentrations and metadata.
+Some of these elements will not be amenable with some databases, which ROSSpy will simply ignore when defining the input file for an incompatible database.
-- *temperature (C)*, *pe*, *Alkalinity*, & *pH* ``dict``: specify conditions and characteristics of the feed solution, with sub-directories of their respective value, chemical form where it is applicable, and metadata.
+- *temperature (C)*, *pe*, *Alkalinity*, & *pH* ``dict``: specify conditions and characteristics of the feed solution, with sub-directories of their respective value, chemical formula, and optionally metadata.